statsd/statsd/README.md

 * messages.last_msg_seen: the number of elapsed seconds since statsd received a message
 * messages.bad_lines_seen: the number of bad lines seen since startup

+A simple nagios check can be found in the utils/ directory that can be used to check metric thresholds, for example the number of seconds since the last successful flush to graphite.

 Installation and Configuration
 ------------------------------